Scotland or Ireland

 Reminder: we are Scotland experts.
 (And we live there.)

-(Guilty?) admission: we have just had a great time on a trip to Ireland.
+(Guilty?) admission: we have just had another great time on a trip to Ireland.
 (Wait though, we’ve nothing to feel guilty about!)

 Full disclosure: we weren’t invited by any Irish tourism body and we never spoke with anyone in the industry.